ivesh/Finance_Investment_Agent/README.md

 ## Acknowledgments

-We would like to acknowledge the following resources and individuals that have contributed to the development of this project:
+I would like to acknowledge the following resources that has contributed to the development of this project:

-- The [Anthropic](https://www.anthropic.com/) team for creating the powerful language models and tools used in this project.
+- The [Anthropic](https://www.anthropic.com/) ,[OpenAI](),[Google],[Meta],[Microsoft] team for creating the powerful language models and tools used in this project.
 - The open-source community for developing the libraries and frameworks utilized in this project, such as Streamlit, Groq, and YFinanceTools.
 - [Phil Taboada](https://github.com/philtaboada) for providing the initial project structure and guidance.